charlesxsh/CS4516-Project2-Youtube/README.md

 # CS4516-Project2-Youtube
 	It's written in Python 2.7.
-	Might neet to set up some environment: pip install --upgrade google-api-python-client
+	Don't neet to set up any other environment but python 2.7

 # Usage
 	$ python youtube.py
-	$ input your code from callback page's url (code=.....)